markymawk/BrawlCratePlugins/README.md

 Improves readability of stage .pac files by converting "Static" BRRES nodes (nodes where the only entry is a Static model) to Redirect nodes at the end of the file.
 The result should always be tested in-game, with a backup .pac file saved.

-# 4. Model, animation, & texture shortcuts
+# 4. Misc. / MDL0, TEX0, animation shortcuts

 ## 4.1 CLR0 Set and Rotate Hue
 **Usage:** Right-click a MDL0 Color node, CLR0 animation node, CLR0 material, CLR0 material entry